-For you to have a smooth and fine polyurethane finish, the surface and previous coats have to be smooth and fine.
+To get a smooth and fine polyurethane finish, the surface and previous coats have to be smooth and fine.

 How Long To Wait Before Sanding Polyurethane?

 You have to wait until the polyurethane cures before sanding it.
-It takes between 12 and 48 hours for polyurethane to fully cure and harden.
+It takes between 12 – 48 hours for polyurethane to fully cure and harden.
 On average, you have to wait 24 hours after applying polyurethane before you can sand the finish.

 Sanding between coats of polyurethane is advised.
 But, you need to wait for the polyurethane finish to completely cure and harden before you sand it.
 This is why it takes a while to complete the application of the polyurethane finish.

 The time it takes for the polyurethane to fully cure and harden depends on the type of polyurethane you applied.
 Water-based polyurethane for instance will cure within 24 hours, that’s because it uses water as its solvent.